Ai-C-12/NBA-Evolution-of-Strategy/Analysis.md

 These graphs represent the league's scoring efficiency.
 This data highlights the sharp increase in the league's overall offensive output and scoring efficiency, especially utilizing the 3-pointers.
 From the early 2000s to the mid-2010s, league-wide True Shooting(TS%) and Effective Field Goal(EFG%) percentages showed slow growth.
 However, starting around 2015–16, both metrics began a sharp upward trend, marking the start of a new offensive era in the NBA.

 When viewed alongside the second chart, this point aligns almost perfectly with a surge in 3-point attempts.
 Between 2015 and 2025, teams have increased their 3-point volume by more than double, while maintaining or even improving 3-point Effective Field Goal percentage, which rose from around 49–50% to over 54%.
 This indicates that teams didn’t just shoot more threes, they became significantly better at making them.
 The rise of 3-point efficiency and overall scoring metrics(TS% and EFG%) suggests that the three-point shot has become the single greatest contributor to modern offensive efficiency.
+The Golden State Warriors(2014–19) redefined offensive efficiency by leveraging spacing, off-ball motion, and high-volume three-point shooting.
+Their success encouraged other franchises — notably the Houston Rockets(2017–20) under Daryl Morey — to push shot selection to the analytical extreme, eliminating midrange shots almost entirely in favor of threes and layups.

 Meanwhile, total field goal attempts also trended upward, but not as sharply, implying that teams achieved higher scoring outputs without drastically increasing shot volume, but rather by optimizing shot their selection(fewer midrange, more 3s and shots near the rim).